vuejs/vue-router/docs/en/api/router-link.md

   - default: `"router-link-active"`

   Configure the active CSS class applied when the link is active.
+Note the default value can also be configured globally via the `linkActiveClass` router constructor option.

 - **exact**